- Dec 26, 2024

 The Risks of Greenwashing

 Incorporating sustainability into operations requires transparency and authenticity.
 Customers are quick to recognize when airlines exaggerate their green initiatives, a practice known as greenwashing.
-For example, claiming 100% SAF usage when it’s technically unfeasible undermines trust and damages a brand’s reputation.
+For example, claiming 100% SAF usage today is technically unfeasible for commercial operations and may be perceived as greenwashing if not clearly explained, potentially damaging a brand’s credibility.

 Why Sustainability Matters